Capsaicin: Biosynthesis

 Vanillamine is a product of the phenylpropanoid pathway.

 Valine enters the branched fatty acid pathway to produce 8-methyl-6-nonenoyl-CoA.

 Capsaicin synthase condenses vanillamine and 8-methyl-6-nonenoyl-CoA to produce capsaicin.

 History

-The general biosynthetic pathway of capsaicin and other capsaicinoids was elucidated in the 1960s by Bennett and Kirby, and Leete and Louden.
+The general biosynthetic pathway of capsaicin and other capsaicinoids was elucidated in the 1960s by Bennett, Kirby, Leete, and Louden.
 Radiolabeling studies identified phenylalanine and valine as the precursors to capsaicin.
 Enzymes of the phenylpropanoid pathway, phenylalanine ammonia lyase (PAL), cinnamate 4-hydroxylase (C4H), caffeic acid O-methyltransferase (COMT) and their function in capsaicinoid biosynthesis were identified later by Fujiwake et al., and Sukrasno and Yeoman.
 Suzuki et al. are responsible for identifying leucine as another precursor to the branched-chain fatty acid pathway.
 It was discovered in 1999 that pungency of chili peppers is related to higher transcription levels of key enzymes of the phenylpropanoid pathway, phenylalanine ammonia lyase, cinnamate 4-hydroxylase, caffeic acid O-methyltransferase.
 Similar studies showed high transcription levels in the placenta of chili peppers with high pungency of genes responsible for branched-chain fatty acid pathway.